brandonnodar/RedditBot_PostsUpVotesGrabber/README.md

 </p>

 # Purpose
 Collect the all the posts from the ‘new’ section of a given subreddit, and only show the user the posts that meet your ‘up votes’ threshold.
+This uses the Reddit API praw library.

 ## Instructions
 Edit the values of these 3 variables to your preference.